 - Worldwide strategic positioning

 Puma’s corporate vision aims for being “the most desirable,” which equates to leadership in the industry, including desirability among customers, shareholders, and workers.
 Along with “most sustainable,” this component of the vision statement indicates the company’s efforts in satisfying various stakeholder groups.
-Thus, the corporate vision statement is directly linked to Puma SE’s corporate social responsibility strategy.
-On the other hand, the “Sportlifestyle company” component is a reflection of the mission statement’s “sports brand” component, in that both of these statements focus business operations on the corporation’s current industry.
+Thus, the corporate vision statement is directly linked to Puma’s corporate social responsibility strategy.
+On the other hand, the vision’s “Sportlifestyle company” component reflects the mission statement’s “sports brand” component, in that both statements focus business operations onto the corporation’s current industry – sporting goods.
 This focus defines the development of Puma’s organizational structure and its support for business operations.
 Furthermore, the vision statement establishes the company’s goal for a global reach in the sporting goods market.
-This factor partly depends on the effectiveness of Puma SE’s marketing mix or 4Ps in reaching target customers.
+This factor partly depends on the effectiveness of Puma’s marketing mix or 4Ps in reaching target customers.
 Considering these components, the vision statement strongly aligns with the athletic footwear company’s mission statement.